chrstdan/chrstdan.github.io/_posts/2022-05-20-create-network-docker.md

 Let’s start!
 ------------
-If you don’t have that installed yet, install [Docker][docker-install]
+If you don’t have that installed yet, install [Docker](https://docs.docker.com/engine/install/ubuntu/)

 See the list
 ------------